The-code-giant/llm-optimizer/README.md

 - [Scripts Guide](SCRIPTS_GUIDE.md) - Complete list of available commands
 - [Memory Bank](memory/) - Project documentation and context

+## 🧾 Notes on Infrastructure (No Docker)
+- This project no longer uses Docker for local development or deployment.
+- Use direct processes (npm scripts) locally and PM2/systemd on servers.
+- Database: Neon PostgreSQL.
+Cache/Queue: external Redis.

 ## 🏁 Contributing
 1. Fork the repository
 2. Create a feature branch